faithvoid/OpenArenaNX/README.md

 ## **TODO**
 - Diagnose sleep issue.
+- Implement gyro (75% of the way done, I've made a hacky workaround to re-implement fgsfdsfgs's sdl_input_nx.c that needs some tweaking if anyone can help!)
-- Implement splitscreen multiplayer (probably via moving code from here to the Spearmint engine branch)
+- Implement splitscreen multiplayer (probably via switching to the Spearmint engine)

 ## **Credits**
 - ioquake3 team (engine)